Transverse Doppler effect and parameter estimation of LISA three-body systems: Doppler phase factor in frequency-space

-Introducing now the distance from the observer to the \textit{total} center-of-mass of the triple system $\bm d_\mathrm{O,CMT}$ and the line-of-sight vector $\bm n = \bm d_\mathrm{O,CMT} / d_\mathrm{O,CMT}$, one can write $d_\mathrm{O,CM} \simeq d_\mathrm{O,CMT} + \bm n \cdot \bm Y_\mathrm{CM}$ up to negligible corrections in $1/d_\mathrm{O,CMT}$.
 We will neglect all Doppler corrections to the amplitude of the GW, focusing only on the phase which is the observable measured with the greatest precision in interferometers (in~\cite{2022arXiv220508550S} it was shown that Doppler amplitude corrections induce a 2\% uncertainty in the estimation of the luminosity distance to the source, which is much smaller than the measurement error for this parameter).
 To find the phase $\Phi$, one should integrate the GW frequency $f_O$ received by the observer over time.
 However, due to the motion of the center-of-mass of the inner binary, this frequency differs from the one in the source frame $f_S$ where we can apply standard tools to compute the time-evolution of the frequency \textit{via} an energy flux.
 More precisely, in the source frame the differential equation governing $f_S$ is~\cite{Maggiore:1900zz}

 The redshift factor $z$ relating observer and source frame can be found by expanding the proper time of the source $\mathrm{d}t_S$ :